 All customers expect rapid responses.
 In fact, not only do 80% expect you to respond within a day, 37% expect you to reply within one hour!
 With every minute that passes, your risk of a customer becoming upset and giving you negative feedback increases.

 If a customer demands a refund (within reason), then provide it quickly and professionally.
 Customer ratings determine your seller score, and negative feedback can hurt a lot.
 But worse things can happen.

 Those “worse things” are customers seeking assistance from Amazon under the A-to-z Guarantee.

 Forcing Amazon to step in and solve the problem will go about as well as poking a bear.
 You’ll get mauled with an order defect if they settle the claim in favor of the buyer.
 It will also count as a defect while they're deciding who's responsible.
 Remember, if more than 1% of your orders are defective, Amazon may deactivate your account.

 The best way to avoid this sort of situation is, again, rapid communication with your customers.
 Make them feel like you are responding to anything they bring up and willing to help them with all their problems.
 Fast assistance can defuse anger and prevent them from turning to Amazon.

 We boosted our own seller rating by using Zendesk to manage communications for our Amazon selling business.
 In fact, that’s why we invented ChannelReply—to enable smooth, rapid communication between eBay/Amazon and Zendesk.
-Learn more about our Amazon-Zendesk integration here.
+Learn more about our Amazon-Zendesk integration here or try Zendesk free.